Want to learn more about the Orthodox Church of the Culdees?

 We have an ordered structure that will help build assemblies in your area.
 Our main liturgy is the English Liturgy, the Book of Common prayer.
 Contact Minister@ChristsAssembly.com if you’d like to collaborate on starting a new assembly in your area.
 If you’re new to the faith, we can see about recommending you to an assembly in your local area.

-Watch Our Sabbath Lectionary Sermons LIVE on FACEBOOK
+Join Our Weekly Sabbath Lectionary Sermons LIVE on Talkshoe (and occasionally on video)

 Here is our older tool where 340 of our past Sabbath Mp3 sermons can be downloaded: